 Although there are several alternatives to fight frost damage, helicopters can be used most effectively.
 Clients responsible for contracting frost protection services in the past may have elected to steer clear of utilizing helicopters because they believe the cost to be more excessive than implementing the use of fans or water.
 This may be true, to an extent, however, helicopters are the more feasible option regardless.
 This is because helicopters are capable of applying warmer air to a larger concentration of crops at one time, which in turn may be costly but over time will ultimately offset the cost in the tonnes of grapes that can be rescued as a result.

-It’s imperative that the pilot has access to the equipment he or she needs prior to the start of the operation.
-This includes frost kits, helicopter (bubble) covers, and blade tie downs, to name a few.
+The pilot must have access to the equipment he or she needs before the start of the operation.
+This includes frost kits, helicopter (bubble) covers, and blade tie-downs, to name a few.
 The pilot and ground crew will additionally check to ensure that landing lights, navigation lights, and instrument lights are functioning accordingly.
 Keep in mind that as frost approaches, the time between reserving helicopter services and when the actual application will need to take place is limited.

 FairLifts agents can easily manage the reservation of on-demand helicopter applications as well as organize site inspections and help to ensure the operation is conducted successfully.
 When a client calls to secure frost protection services, they may be asked a series of questions to provide a clear understanding of what they will require to meet their objective.
 It is important to consider when reserving frost protection services, to leave time for the pilot and ground crew to prep the aircraft and ferry it to the location.
 It may be necessary for this to be done during daylight hours so that obstacles like bird covers, overhanging wires, or cables can be highlighted.